brianhouse/art_and_code/units/9_interface/lecture.md

   <img src="code/canvas_3.png" width=400 /><br />
 </p>

-So far, `setup()` is called right when the sketch is run, and it initializes the canvas; then, `draw()` is called and it in turn calls `circle()`.
-In fact, the code inside `draw()` is running 30 times every second, drawing circle upon circle upon circle.
-We can't see this, because it's always drawing the circle at 200, 150.
+We know that even though we can't see it, `draw()` is running 30 times every second, drawing circle upon circle upon circle at 200, 150.

 However, what if we drew the circle at `mouseX`, `mouseY` instead?
 These two variables track the mouse, so they are always set to the coordinates of whatever pixel the cursor is currently hovering above.
 If the mouse is moving, every time `draw()` is called, those coordinates will be different, and the circle will be drawn at a different location.